Ellivers/wt-docs/docs/shape-generation-tool/options.md

 ## Empty Queue

-The <MCFont color="#b5146d">[Empty Queue]</MCFont> buttons empties the current [process](../technical/processes) queue.
+The <MCFont color="#b5146d">[Empty Queue]</MCFont> button empties the current [process](../technical/processes) queue.
 Only use this if something is stuck or went wrong somehow.
 This does not kill the current process.

 To avoid bugginess, it might be a good idea to use the <MCFont color="red">[Kill Process]</MCFont> button after using <MCFont color="#b5146d">[Empty Queue]</MCFont>.